 French is both a working language and an official language of the United Nations, the European Union, UNESCO, NATO, the International Olympic Committee, the International Red Cross and international courts.

 French is a good base for learning other languages, especially Romance languages (Spanish, Italian, Portuguese and Romanian) as well as English, since fifty per cent of current English vocabulary is derived from French.

 Get better job opportunities - There is increasing demand of French Language Experts in India in various industries like Finance, Accounts, Technology, Technical Support, IT/ITES, Tourism and Education

 First and foremost, learning French is the pleasure of learning a beautiful, rich, melodious language, often called the language of love.

-All batches are 4-6 hours a week.
-Classes are conducted at our Bangalore, Delhi and Mumbai centres during Weekends and Weekdays.
+Classes are conducted at our centres during Weekends and Weekdays both.